The research is in… social connections are the antidote to anxiety and depression

 There is mounting evidence of correlations between loneliness, isolation and mental and physical health issues.8 Research suggests that loneliness is as bad for your health as smoking 15 cigarettes a day, being physically inactive, obese, or having high blood pressure.9, 10 People who are lonely die at a younger age, report higher levels of depression and anxiety and a loss of confidence.9 There is a strong link between social anxiety, loneliness and depression, and loneliness earlier in life can be a predictor of future states of anxiety, paranoia, and depression.11 Social isolation can also increase the risk of cognitive decline and dementia.12

 Disconnection leads to depression and anxiety

-Journalist and author Johann Hari comprehensively reviewed the evidence on the causes of anxiety and depression and concluded that both arise from disconnection: it isn’t just a matter of the brain going wrong; it is caused by life going wrong.
-He identified that the solution to loneliness is reciprocal relationships – where people care about and help one another.8
+There is widespread recognition that a focus on the individual alone cannot solve or turn around our epidemic of depression, anxiety and loneliness.
+Journalist and author Johann Hari comprehensively reviewed the evidence on the causes of anxiety and depression and concluded that both arise from disconnection: it isn’t just a matter of the brain going wrong; it is caused by life going wrong.13 He identified the solution to loneliness is reciprocal relationships – where people care about and help one another.13

 “If you are depressed and anxious, you are not a machine with malfunctioning parts.
 You are a human being with unmet needs.
-The only real way out of our epidemic of despair is for all of us, together, to begin to meet those human needs – for deep connection, to the things that really matter in life”.Johann Hari, Journalist and Author, Lost Connections
+The only real way out of our epidemic of despair is for all of us, together, to begin to meet those human needs – for deep connection, to the things that really matter in life”.

 Australia is a disconnected society with our social capital in decline